BrianHVB/markdown-html-converter/sample_markdown/test1.md

 ## Code blocks
 Two types: inline and block (fences)

+### Inline
+Code `that is inline will appear in monospaced font`.
+It won't cause any line breaks and should look nice.

 ### Fences
 Code fences are blocks of code with an optional langague type.
 Here's some JavaScript